-Learning Resources Centers System.
-The Learning Resources Centers (LRC) System provides various resources for students, instructors, and staff members to support College course work, community and corporate education, and lifelong learning.
-LRC System services are provided at all locations and online through the College Web site.
+The Learning Resources Centers (LRC) System provides various resources for students, instructors, and staff members to support College coursework, community and corporate education, and lifelong learning.
+LRC System services are provided at both locations and online through the College Web site.

-Access to resources is available through the College online public access catalog.
+Access to resources is available through the College online public access catalog (OPAC).
 In addition, a Web site of essential library and information resources is available online.
 The LRC System participates in interlibrary loan services and cooperative services with libraries throughout the College service area.
 In addition to the bound collections in the LRCs, basic reference sources, periodical subscriptions, various media, and electronic online databases, such as Alabama Virtual Library (AVL) and NetLibrary, are provided.

-Learning Resource Center cards are required to check out materials and may be obtained at the circulation desks.
-Also, Alabama Virtual Library cards, which provide home access to the AVL, are available for students, instructors, and staff members.
+Learning Resources Centers cards are required to check out materials and may be obtained at the circulation desks.
+Alabama Virtual Library accounts also provide home access to databases, which are available for students, instructors, and staff members.
 Students participate in orientation and research skills programs designed to assist them in using LRC resources to enhance learning and research opportunities.
-They are also encouraged to use available computers, microfiche readers and printers, photocopiers, and viewing and listening centers.
+They are also encouraged to use available computers, printers, photocopiers, and viewing and listening centers.